 Meloxicam is not considered physically addictive, although a person may become psychologically addicted to the pain relief it provides.
 Regardless, the FDA discourages doctors from prescribing meloxicam to people with a history of substance use disorder or to those who have previously abused prescription opioid painkillers.3

-Despite the fact that meloxicam will not produce a euphoric high, some people still abuse it in the hopes of achieving a high that is similar to that of opioid painkillers.
+Although meloxicam will not produce a euphoric high, some people still abuse it in the hopes of achieving a high that is similar to that of opioid painkillers.
 This is due to the common misconception that meloxicam is a narcotic when it is really an NSAID.

 Unfortunately, if a person is not experiencing physical pain and they take meloxicam, they may suffer damage to the liver and kidneys.
 The medication may also cause their blood to thin.
-The risk of overdose is also much higher if a person abuses meloxicam with other NSAIDs like ibuprofen.8
+The risk of overdose is also much higher if a person abuses meloxicam with other NSAIDs like ibuprofen.10

-The combination of meloxicam and alcohol is also highly dangerous and may result in jaundice, internal bleeding of the stomach, or liver failure.8 As a result, there is no benefit to abusing meloxicam recreationally.
+The combination of meloxicam and alcohol is also highly dangerous and may result in jaundice, internal bleeding of the stomach, or liver failure.10 As a result, there is no benefit to abusing meloxicam recreationally.

 Meloxicam comes with its own set of risks and side effects, but it may be a safer alternative to opioid painkillers without as much potential for abuse and addiction.